FaizanA1i/FaizanA1i/README.md

 ### About Me

 I am a Software Engineer at Educative.
 Previously I was a Masters student & graduate research/teaching assistant at Koç University in the Department of Engineering, where I was being advised by Dr. Oznur Ozkasap.
 I received my B.S. degree in Computer Sciences in 2017 from the School of Science and Engineering (SSE) of Lahore University of Managment Sciences (LUMS), Pakistan, where I worked with Netwrok Group as an Undergraduate Research Assistant before moving to Illinois in 2017.
 Over there, I was working on the algorithms of distributed systems with Dr. Ajay Kshemkalyani.
 At the start of 2019, I left UIC and went to Koc University.
 After my graducation I joined Educative.
+I worked there as Lead Software Engineer for 1.5 years.
+Currently I am a Software Engineer II (Backend) at Careem.

 ### My Experience